 Driver’s review and rating

-Shows customers’ comments about the driver, his car and the trip safety of other passengers.
+Shows customers’ comments about the driver, his or her car, and the trip safety according to other passengers.

-By using inbuilt GPS module, you can point the exact location without typing an address.
+By using the built-in GPS module, you can pinpoint your exact location without typing an address.

-Provides an option of separate payments between several passengers.
+Provides an option to separate payments among several passengers.

-Gives an opportunity to pick up another driver for the trip.
+Provides an opportunity to choose another driver for the trip.

 Interactive Map and Taxi Tracking